VSadov/csharplang/proposals/RefReadonlySpanDesignChoices.md

 ## ref structs.
 - The syntax is `ref struct S1{ . .}`
-- A particular nuance here ñ `ref` is a **contextual** modifier.
+- A particular nuance here ‚Äì `ref` is a **contextual** modifier.
 For historical reasons `ref` in declarations can also be a ref-type-operator.
 Therefore it must be contextual to avoid syntactical ambiguities.
 - The disambiguating context here is "immediately preceeding `struct` keyword".
 - There is an interaction with another contextual keyword in this space - `partial`.
 We now allow `partial` to be used before `ref struct`.
 ```cs